mccorp2/ADI/adi_backend/README.md

 * Add static typing with mypy
 * Add linter with pylint
 * Enforce linting and static typing with pre-commit on git.
+* Publish FPS metric and setup react to dynamically tune its interval from FPS.